Mobile and Digital Experience

 Marcus by Goldman Sachs vs. Competitors

-As part of a Marcus by Goldman Sachs review, it’s helpful to see how their products stack up to other banks.
+While deciding if Marcus by Goldman Sachs is right for you, it’s helpful to see how their products stack up to other banks.

 Marcus by Goldman Sachs vs. American Express National Bank

 Marcus by Goldman Sachs offers an exceptional customer experience through its user-friendly website and mobile app.
-American Express National Bank may be a better choice if you’re already an American Express® cardholder and want to connect your savings and credit card accounts.
+American Express National Bank, Member FDIC, may be a better choice if you’re already an American Express® cardholder and want to connect your savings and credit card accounts.

 Marcus by Goldman Sachs vs. Ally Bank

 Marcus by Goldman Sachs is a solid choice if you want a dedicated savings account that earns a high APY.
 Ally Bank is a better option if you like doing all your banking in one place.